AbihaFatma/Weather-App/README.md

 # Weather App

-Build a weather app in react js using Open Weather API.
+-Build a weather app in react js using Open Weather API.

 Follow Below Instructions:
 Use This command in cmd or terminal to download starter-code file: